-On November 09, 2016, 11:57:13 pm, Janus joined in the Nxt and BTC sphere by announcing their ICO on Nxtforum and Bitcointalk.org.
-Up for sale were Janustokens, which are tokens that will represent revenue shares in Janus, a (soon to be legally registered) software and services company which plans on launching multiple businesses.
-The industries targeted are done so specifically for maximum revenue with the lowest market share.
+On November 09, 2016, 11:57:13 pm, Janus joined in the Nxt sphere by announcing their ICO on Nxtforum and Bitcointalk.org.
+Up for sale were Janustokens, which are tokens that will represent revenue shares in Janus, a (soon to be legally registered, according to them) software and services company which plans on launching multiple businesses.
+The industries targeted are done so “specifically for maximum revenue with the lowest market share”.

 The Janus project is being launched by veteran blockchain enthusiasts with the aim of bootstrapping a number of initiatives under the umbrella of a parent company.
 As with any business, the goal of these initiatives is to become profitable and pay investors regular profit shares which exceed market rates of return on invested capital.

 Our vision is to create a software and services company which utilizes a common technology platform to rapidly implement distinctly branded projects targeting a number of carefully selected markets.
 We believe that this approach will allow us to decrease development costs and increase product quality which will enable us to establish successful businesses and generate substantial profits which will then be shared with the Janus token holders.